BenjaminTMilnes/XSDRSpecification/README.md

 The &lt;website&gt; element defines the website of an author or organisation.

 + It must be contained within an &lt;author&gt; element.
++ There can be multiple &lt;website&gt; elements for each author or organisation.
 + It is optional.